11 Myocardial Ischemia and Infarction

 A 12-lead EKG showing non-ST elevation myocardial infarction (NSTEMI) with characteristic inverted U waves, particularly noticeable in the lateral leads (V4–V6) and possibly also in leads II and III.

-Figure X. Non-ST elevation myocardial infarction (NSTEMI), highlighted by inverted U waves in the lateral leads I, V5, and V6, and possibly also in leads II and III.
+Figure 11.11 Non-ST elevation myocardial infarction (NSTEMI), highlighted by inverted U waves in the lateral leads I, V5, and V6, and possibly also in leads II and III.
 A 65-year-old male presented to the ED with 90 minutes of central chest pressure, mild shortness of breath, and no other significant symptoms.
 He had a history of smoking but no other relevant medical history.
 On arrival, he appeared well with stable signs and slightly improved chest discomfort after sublingual nitrates.

 Transmural Infarction